ayvacs/gba.js.org/README.md

 * [SWFObject](http://code.google.com/p/swfobject/)
 * [XAudioJS](https://github.com/taisel/XAudioJS)

+---

 ## License

+The repository's license is located at the **LICENSE** file.

-GBA Online is licensed under [the MIT License](https://github.com/ayvacs/gba.js.org/blob/main/LICENSE.md).
-All ROMs packaged with this directory are copyright &copy; their original creator(s).
+GBA Online is licensed under the MIT License.
+All ROMs included with the code are copyright &copy; their original creator(s).
+If you own a ROM or other file included with the code and wish to remove it, please email me.
+My email is also included in the **LICENSE** file.

 ---